MayorFalomo/Twitter-clone/README.md

 - Connect with other users.
 - Search for a tweet(This is done from the backend not a simple filter method).
 - Get a verified badge if you get up to 5 followers.
+- It is a PWA so it can be installed on devices.
-- your login data is saved to a cookie so you never have to remember your password or username
+- your login data is saved to a cookie so you never have to remember your password or username.

 ## Demo